whizbangsystems/forma-app/data/README.md

 gdal_grid -ot Int16 -tye -.82 1.68 -txe 100.57 103.07 -zfield prob201108 -a nearest:radius1=.0083333:radius2=.0083333:nodata=255 -of GTiff -l IDN_riau_201108_nh_100 IDN_riau_201108.vrt IDN_riau_201108_nh_100.tiff
 ```

-Note that the radius defines the pixel size.
+Note that the radius is defined in terms of the pixel units (i.e. size), NOT pixels.
+So the radius for one 1km pixels is .008333333, not 1.

 Here's the output: